 Driving while talking on the phone has been a problem for twenty, maybe thirty years now.
 At first, this was not punishable by law in the same way as driving under the influence.
 But with the growth of the problem due to smartphones, Facebook and so on, distracted driving regulations have started to be written into law across the U.S. Whether or not it’s illegal, however, it can still result in collisions.

 Poor visibility is yet another reason why a collision may occur.
 However, if the driver takes reasonable precautions, they may not be held liable for an accident in fog or snow.
-Ask a pedestrian accident lawyer like Doug Allen to get some insight for your particular case!
+Ask a pedestrian accident lawyer like Malnar Law, P.C. to get some insight for your particular case!